 So I made an appointment to come in for an interview.
-One of the best interview processes I ever ran: every question they asked I had a “Yes, I just used that in the project…” kind of answer.
+One of the best interview processes I ever ran: every question they asked I had a “Yes, I just used that technology in the XYZ project…” kind of answer.
 The process went from manager to manager and finally to the President, Gary, he just waved me away with a “I don’t need to talk with Brian.”

 This was before the days of cell phones so by the time I had gotten home the message was waiting for me that I had the job.